giffordlabcvr/DIGS-tool/README.md

 ## Key Features

-- **Efficient In Silico Genome Screening:** DIGS implements a robust, database-integrated approach for systematic genome screening.
+- **Efficient In Silico Genome Screening:** The DIGS tool implements a robust, database-integrated approach for systematic genome screening.
-- **Relational Database Management System (RDBMS):** Integration with an RDBMS allows for efficient data exploration and structured querying.
+- **Relational Database Management System (RDBMS):** Integration with the MySQL RDBMS allows for efficient data exploration and structured querying.
 - **Iterative Discovery Process:** The screening process is iterative, with the ability to incorporate novel diversity into the reference sequence library for subsequent screens.

 ## Implementation and Compatibility